RaycarlLei/Add-Comments-to-Your-Codes/README.md

 1. If you do not have an API, you can get your API from [this link](https://platform.openai.com/account/api-keys).
 2. After registration or login, click on View API keys on the right, then click Create new secret key, name the Key, and you can generate a new API Key.
 3. Remember to copy and save this API Key immediately after it is generated.
 This Key will only be displayed once, and if you forget to save it, you will need to create it again.
-4. Follow the [user guide](https://github.com/RaycarlLei/Add-Comments-to-Your-Codes#user-guide) to run the script, and enter the API Key in the "Enter your OpenAI API Key below." section.
+4. Follow the [User Guide](https://github.com/RaycarlLei/Add-Comments-to-Your-Codes#user-guide) to run the script, and enter the API Key in the "Enter your OpenAI API Key below." section.
 Or save the API Key in the api_key.txt file in the run folder.